A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Due to the linear, unitary, and non-dissipative nature of the quantum transformations, one of the hardest challenges to design a QP resides in the design and implementation of non-linear activation functions for quantum computations.
-In 2017, Cao et al.~\cite{cao2017quantum} proposed an approach based on the Repeat-Until-Success (RUS)~\citep{paetznick2014repeat,bocharov2015efficient} technique to synthesize quantum gates.
-As we mentioned previously, the classical perceptron realizes the mapping $g: \mathbb{R}^n \rightarrow \mathbb{R}$.
-Given an input vector $\bb{x}=[x_0, x_1,\dots, x_{n-1}]^T$ it evaluates the non-linear transformation $g(\bb{x})= f(\bb{w}^T \bb{x} + b)$ that, once thresholded, defines the activation status of the perceptron.
-In such a context, $f$ represents the non-linear operation whose output lies in $[l, u]$ where typically $l=-1$ or $0$ and $u=1$.
-Such an operation can be mapped to the quantum realm by defining the perceptron as a qubit whose state is defined as: $\hat{R}_y(a\frac{\pi}{2}+\frac{\pi}{2})\ket{0} = \mathrm{cos}(a\frac{\pi}{4}+\frac{\pi}{4})\ket{0} + \mathrm{sin}(a\frac{\pi}{4}+\frac{\pi}{4})\ket{1}$, where $a\in [-1, 1]$ and $\hat{R}_y$ represents a rotation around the $y$-axis as described by $\paul{y}$.
-Note that as far as the extreme values of $a$ are concerned, they recover a classical behavior being the system in the state $\ket{0}$ or $\ket{1}$.
-Instead, in all other cases it behaves quantum-mechanically.
-Input data are encoded into a state vector acting as the control register over the ancilla qubits and the non-linearity is realized by exploiting the RUS~\citep{paetznick2014repeat} design.
-Specifically, the authors implemented a sigmoid-like, tangent-based, non-linear function: arctan(tan$^2(x)$).
-Stemming from the same approach, Hu et al.~\cite{hu2018towards} implemented a different RUS circuit to represent a sigmoid-based activation function, $f(x)=\mathrm{arcsin}(\sqrt{\mathrm{sigmoid}(x)})$, thus avoiding the drawbacks of using a periodic functions, such as the tangent.
-Moreover, being based on the sigmoid, it accepted any real number as input rather than in [0, $2\pi$] only.
+In 2017, Cao et al.~\cite{cao2017quantum} proposed an approach based on the \textit{Repeat-Until-Success} (RUS)~\citep{paetznick2014repeat,bocharov2015efficient} technique to synthesize quantum gates.
+As we mentioned previously, the classical perceptron \h{evaluates the non-linear transformation ${s}= f(\bb{w}^T \bb{x} + b)$ that, once thresholded, defines the activation status of the perceptron.} In such a context, \h{$\theta=\bb{w}^T \bb{x} + b$ is the input signal to the neuron and} $f$ represents the non-linear operation whose output $\h{s}$ lies in $[l, u]$, where typically $l=-1$ or $0$ and $u=1$. \h{In \cite{cao2017quantum}}, such an operation \h{is} mapped to the quantum realm by defining the perceptron as a qubit whose state is defined as: $\hat{R}_y(\h{s}\frac{\pi}{2}+\frac{\pi}{2})\ket{0} = \mathrm{cos}(\h{s}\frac{\pi}{4}+\frac{\pi}{4})\ket{0} + \mathrm{sin}(\h{s}\frac{\pi}{4}+\frac{\pi}{4})\ket{1}$, where $\h{s}\in [-1, 1]$ and $\hat{R}_y$ represents a rotation around the $y$-axis as described by $\paul{y}$.
+Note that as far as the extreme values of $\h{s}$ are concerned, they recover a classical behavior being the system in the state $\ket{0}$ or $\ket{1}$.
+Instead, in all other cases it behaves quantum-mechanically. \h{The quantity $s=f(\theta)=f(\bb{w}^T \bb{x} + b)$ is computed using a quantum circuit where the input data is encoded into a state vector $\ket{x}=\ket{x_1\cdots x_d}$} acting as the control register over \h{an} ancilla qubit. \h{Initially, a rotation $R_y(2w_i)$ conditioned on $\ket{x_i}$ followed by a rotation $R_y(2b)$ is applied on the ancilla qubit, that is equivalent to say that $R_y(2\theta)$ is applied on the ancilla qubit conditioned on the state $\ket{x}$.
+Then\h{,} the non-linearity is realized by using the rotation $R_y(2f(\theta))$ which is approximated by a class of RUS~\citep{paetznick2014repeat} circuits each implementing a rotation with an angle equal to $\text{arctan}(\text{tan}^2(\theta))$.
+Repeating the RUS circuit $k$ times gives a rotation with an angle $\text{arctan}(\text{tan}^{2^k}(\theta))$ that is a sigmoid-like, tangent-based, non-linear function. } Stemming from the same approach, Hu~\cite{hu2018towards} implemented a different RUS circuit to represent a sigmoid-based activation function, $f(x)=\mathrm{arcsin}(\sqrt{\mathrm{sigmoid}(x)})$, thus avoiding the drawbacks of using periodic functions, such as the tangent.
+Wiebe et al.~\cite{wiebe2018quantum} \h{adopted} a very interesting and completely different perspective.
+Indeed, the authors reported that the only way to unveil a quantum advantage is to formalize approaches that do not try to emulate classical algorithms in the quantum world.
+Instead, a new point of view is needed.
+Thus, they based their approach on the \emph{Version Space} interpretation of the perceptron and Grover's search algorithm~\citep{grover1997quantum}.
+Specifically, they exploited a general method referred to as amplitude amplification~\citep{brassard2002quantum} for which Grover's algorithm represents a particular case.
+Using the \emph{Version Space}, the authors posit the problem of training a perceptron as a search problem (i.e., search for the optimal parameters rather than \quotes{learn} them), hence fully exploiting the quantum advantage offered by the amplitude amplification technique.
+Wiersema et al.~\cite{wiersema2019implementing} exploited the formalism of density matrices to cast the perceptron learning problem in terms of a quantum cross-entropy: